How To Improve Your Soft Skills (Plus Their Importance)

 1. Be open to feedback

-A large part of improving your soft skills is being open to feedback you may receive from supervisors, managers and even coworkers.
+A large part of improving your soft skills is being open to feedback you may receive from supervisors, managers and even colleagues.
 When you're open to feedback, you can be better able to receive constructive criticism and use that information to improve in your workplace role, including your soft skills.
 You may receive feedback on your communication skills, ability to work in a group, time management, leadership potential and more.
 As you're receiving feedback, consider thanking the individual who's providing it and developing a plan, either with yourself or through speaking with a manager, to improve and learn.

 2. Communicate often

 Effective communication is a soft skill that benefits everyone in the workplace.
-Although you may have tasks and responsibilities that don't require the help of anyone else in your office, take the opportunities you have to form relationships with those around you.
+Although you may have tasks and responsibilities that don't require the help of anyone else in your office, take the opportunities you have for forming relationships with those around you.
 Communicate often to develop this soft skill.
 This includes communication face-to-face, through email and in presentations to a group.
 Since nearly every method of communication differs from another, it's important to communicate through various means so your communication soft skills are more well-rounded.

 3. Emphasize teamwork